 The park system's southern border is currently at Cameron Island near Port Place Mall.
 But much of the property south of that point is being redeveloped for public use and will certainly extend the harbourfront recreation amenities sometime in the future.
 In fact, the city has a big plan to extend the walkway all the way into the Nanaimo River Estuary.

 The park/path stretches north from Port Place past the marina and shops and pub, through Maffeo Sutton Park past Swy-a-Lana Lagoon, all the way to the BC Ferries at Departure Bay.
 The route becomes patchy and industrial as it gets farther from downtown.
-The city plans to extend the seawall to Departure Bay Beach - if/when that happens, nobody will ever want to live anywhere else.
+The city plans to extend the seawall to Departure Bay Beach - that will upgrade our city's recreational aspect dramatically!

 Some Waterfront Features